A new class of critical solutions for 1D cubic NLS: Introduction

-\end{theo} The condition \eqref{fracu} is not very restrictive and is only about $\widehat{u_+}$ being small enough at equidistant points.
-The fact that those points are in $\mathbb Z/2$ is not surprising since bounds in terms of $ 1/d(x,\mathbb Z/2)$ already appear in proofs of \cite{BV5}.
-The proof of Theorem \ref{stab} starts by performing, as in \cite{BV5}, a change a phase
+\end{theo} Condition \eqref{fracu} is not very restrictive and is only about $\widehat{u_+}$ being small enough at equidistant points.
+The fact that those points are in $\mathbb Z/2$ should not be surprising since bounds in terms of $ 1/d(x,\mathbb Z/2)$ already appear in proofs of \cite{BV5}.
+The proof of Theorem \ref{stab} starts by performing a change of phase

 leading to the Wick renormalisation of equation \eqref{eq}: